-- Grant Recipient develops Housing Rehabilitation Guidelines which must be provided to TDA as part of the application for grant funding. - The Guidelines must include (See Form C2, Sample Guidelines): - Who is eligible?
+- The Guidelines must include (See Form C2, Sample Guidelines): - Who is eligible?
 Any minimum criteria that will be used to determine eligibility for the housing unit, such as income eligibility, location within a target area, tax compliance status, ownership status, or maximum home value. - How will the units be selected?
-Any priorities or scoring criteria that will be used to select eligible units, such as priorities for elderly or disabled residents, scoring based on income category, or order received (first-come-first served). - What is the maximum funding per unit?
-Cannot exceed \$50,000 per unit. - O What types of improvements are eligible? - What are the terms of the assistance?
+Any priorities or scoring criteria that will be used to select eligible units, such as priorities for elderly or disabled residents, scoring based on income category, or order received (first-come-first served). - o What is the maximum funding per unit?
+Cannot exceed \$50,000 per unit. - o What types of improvements are eligible? - What are the terms of the assistance?
 Must include information on forgivable loans and potential repayment of loans, cost over runs, and homeowner responsibilities.